supernoobice/snake.js/README.md

 Snake.js

-Is a browser HTML5 Browser based game.
+Is an HTML5 game made in HTML, CSS and Javascript.